openstack-archive/fuel-astute/README.md

 OpenStack installation in the desired configuration on the selected nodes.

 Astute uses data about nodes and deployment settings and recalculates parameters needed for deployment.
-Calculated parameters are passed to the nodes being deployed by use of nailyfact MCollective agent that uploads these attributes to `/etc/naily.facts` file of the node.
+Calculated parameters are passed to the nodes being deployed by use of nailyfact MCollective agent that uploads these attributes to `/etc/astute.yaml` file of the node.
 Then puppet parses this file using Facter plugin and uploads these facts into puppet.
-These facts are used during catalog compilation phase by puppet master.
+These facts are used during catalog compilation phase by puppet.
 Finally catalog is executed and Astute orchestrator passes to the next node in deployment sequence.
 Fuel Library provides puppet modules for Astute.

 Using as library
 -----